n4krishnUW/n4krishnUW_sidequest_w2/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but I used GenAI to redesign the blobs movement to express sleepiness.
+The code was written by Dr. Karen Cochrane but I used GenAI to redesign the blobs movement to express excitement.

 ---